minhwanoh/SimExm/README.md

 #### Dataset

 I'm working on getting better ground truth data.
-In the mean time I use a dataset from the Janelia group, whichn unfortuntaly seems to contain erros in annotation.
+In the mean time I use a dataset from the Janelia group, which unfortuntaly seems to contain erros of annotation.
+It is, however, good enough for the purpose of these simulations.
 The data can be downloaded from : emdata.janelia.org.
 The following command, downloads labeled images from slice 2000 to 4000:

 ```